Josh012006/Appointment-App/README.md

 5. Push to the branch (`git push origin feature/your-feature`)
 6. Create a new Pull Request

+## Possible Improvements
+- Password for authentication
+- Financing options
+- Online consultations
+- Security
+- Rescheduling and Refunding
+- Considering the target population (language and communication means)
+- Keeping medical records in the database
+- Integrating the possibility for the patient to see the availability of the doctor

 ## Deployment
 You can see the final product on https://health-appointment.vercel.app/